Basham Brothers: Total Nonstop Action Wrestling (2007)

 The two debuted in Total Nonstop Action Wrestling on the May 10, 2007, episode of Impact!; known as "Basham" (Doug) and "Damaja" (Danny) attacked the Voodoo Kin Mafia on behalf of Christy Hemme.
 At Sacrifice, they attacked B.G.
 James prior to their tag team match, turning it into a handicap match; they went on to defeat Kip James.
 On May 24, on Impact!, Basham and Damaja defeated Kip James and Lance Hoyt (who was replacing B.G.
 James).
 At Slammiversary, Basham and Damaja lost to B.G. and Kip James, but afterward were joined by Hoyt, who turned on the Voodoo Kin Mafia.
 At Victory Road, Basham and Damaja were defeated by Voodoo Kin Mafia, and they then left the company.

 IWA Mid-South and Juggalo Championship Wrestling (2007–2008)

-They would participate in the Chris Candido Cup 2007 tournament in IWA Mid-South defeating Silas Young and Dysfunction on May 25, and Axl Rotten and Mickie Knuckles on May 26 before losing to The Thomaselli Brothers in the semi-finals that same night.
+They would participate in the Chris Candido Cup 2007 tournament in IWA Mid-South defeating Silas Young and Dysfunction on May 25, and Axl Rotten and Mickie Knuckles on May 26 before losing to Thomaselli Brothers in the semi-finals that same night.

 That same year they appeared in Juggalo Championship Wrestling losing in an eight-team elimination match for the JCW Tag Team Titles to Necro Butcher and Mad Man Pondo on August 11.
-Their last match together was on April 26, 2008 as they defeated Adam Rich and Shorty Biggs at JCW Slam TV Tour in Sauget, Illinois.
+Their last match together was on April 26, 2008, as they defeated Adam Rich and Shorty Biggs at JCW Slam TV Tour in Sauget, Illinois.

 Later that year Danny retired from professional wrestling.
 Doug continued to wrestle in England and Ireland until retiring from wrestling in 2009.